 Note that the leg extensions are only available with the Cot One series, and you have to buy them separately.
 For additional comfort, you can also purchase the insulated pad.
 This is also only available for the Helinox Cot One Convertible.

-The Ready Lite Cot weighs 5 pounds and is 6’ 6” x 2’ 4” x 6”, which packs down to 7” x 17”.
+The Ready Lite Cot weighs 5 pounds and is 6’ 6” x 2’ 4” x 6”, and has a paced size of 7” x 17”.
 It also features an aluminum frame and W-legs with a weight capacity of 300 pounds.